complexlogic/rsgain/docs/BUILDING.md

 ### fmt library

 The features that rsgain uses from the fmt library have been integrated into the C++20 and C++23 standards, specifically the `<format>` and `<print>` headers.
+The standard library implementations are planned to completely replace rsgain's fmt dependency in the future.
+To support the transition, rsgain can use either the fmt library or standard library, depending on platform:
-Currently, neither GCC nor Clang have full support those features, so the fmt libary is required.
-When they gain support, the fmt dependency will be dropped in favor of the C++ standard library.
+- MSVC has full support in the standard library since version 19.37.
+The fmt library has been dropped from the Windows version in favor of the standard library implementation

-The features have been incorporated into Microsoft's C++ standard library implementation, so the fmt library is no longer required for the Windows version.
+- GCC (libstdc++) has full support in the standard library since version 14.
+Pass `-DUSE_STD_FORMAT=ON` to `cmake` to use the standard library instead of the fmt library
+- Clang (libc++) has full support in the standard library since version 18.
+Enable it using the configuration switch described above for GCC

 ## Unix